xenitrogen/xenitrogen/README.md

 **I'm XeNitrogen**

-- 🔭 I’m currently working on the HeloCade Network
+- 🔭 I’m currently working on a core plugin in Java
 - 🌱 I’m currently learning Java
 - 📫 How to reach me: Nitrogen#6769